 Student Patrol consists of UW-Eau Claire students that assist the department via foot patrol.
 It is the job of Student Patrol workers to report any suspicious or unlawful activity that they may encounter to the police officers on duty.
-Student Patrol also assists with coverage for special events, such as the Hmong New Year celebration that takes place on campus in November, Homecoming, and graduation ceremonies.
+Student Patrol also assists with coverage for special events such as homecoming and graduation ceremonies.

 Duties of Student Patrol